-CovGENE® has been validated to predict how severe COVID may become.
+CovGENE® has been validated to predict those that may emerge with life-threatening COVID.
 The blood test is a simple, efficient and quick genomic blood test developed early in the pandemic and has been validated by a peer-reviewed longitudinal study in collaboration with Dr. Alexandra Kadl at the University of Virginia, revealing precision with a >90% rate of accuracy.
 In March 2023, CovGENE is market-ready following the publication of a peer-reviewed paper which defines the small group of human messenger RNAs that predict patients who may emerge with severe disease.

 And CovGENE® holds promise in predicting long COVID, an elusive diagnosis the medical community is still trying to fully understand.

 A patient’s blood sample is processed to extract RNA (genes expression) from the cells.
 The data is uploaded to AMPEL’s Genomic Platform (AGP®) on the cloud to analyze patient RNA for a precise set of gene markers that predict whether the patient may experience a mild, moderate or severe disease course.
 The results give treating physicians a greater understanding of an individual’s current inflammatory response to SARS-Cov@ infection.